lubnamawaddah/Job-Scraper/README.md

 # Job Scraping Web Application

-This is a web scraping application built with Flask and Python that allows users to scrape job listings from multiple job sites (e.g., Jobstreet, Loker.id, Kalibrr) based on a keyword.
+This project implements multi-threaded web scraping to extract job listings from multiple websites (e.g., Jobstreet, Loker.id, Kalibrr) based on user-specified keywords.
+Built using Python for the backend and Flask for the web interface, it leverages Selenium to automate the scraping process.
+Users can select which job sites to scrape and view the results dynamically on the web interface.

 ## Preview Application